 There are several common fracture types recognized by expert committees as being due to osteoporosis.
 Other fractures that occur in adults and are clearly not traumatic in any way are called stress fractures.
-They are not traditionally said to be so, but remember that is simply an opinion not a fact.
+They are not traditionally said to be due to osteoporosis but remember that is simply an opinion not a fact.
 Common stress fractures occur in the metatarsal bones of the feet.
 These are the bones to connect the toes to the ankle.
 They can be quite troublesome.

 The most common osteoporotic fractures are of the spine, wrist, and hip.
 Fractures of the pelvic, ankle, humeral and femur can also be due to osteoporosis.

 - They are life threatening in the short term by blood clots, stroke, heart attack and infection

 - 20% of people with hip fracture die in the year after the fracture

 - 50% have to use a cane, walker of wheelchair post-fracture

 - 25% are not able to maintain their independence post-hip fracture and move to assisted living or a nursing home

 - Hip fractures are the second most common fracture due to osteoporosis after spine fractures

 Hip fracture patients are usually old and frail.
 Most have one or more serious comorbid medical condition that makes them high risk for any major surgical procedure